-Continental breakfasts include fresh orange juice, fruit salad, cheeses and cold cuts, cereals and yoghurts, homemade jams and delicious acacia honey, as well as first class coffee and leaf teas.
-A famous local plateau of oysters, mussels, shrimps if you're feeling really shellfish.
-All are. of course, washed down with different Saint Hilaire wines.
+If you've booked an individual room, the continental breakfasts include fresh orange juice, fruit salad, cheeses and cold cuts, cereals and yoghurts, homemade jams and delicious acacia honey, as well as first class coffee and leaf teas.
+A famous local plateau of oysters, mussels and shrimps or assiette de gourmande are available for lunch or dinner (by prior arrangement).
+All are, of course, washed down with different Saint Hilaire wines.

 Alternatively, there are several restaurants within easy driving distance - ask for recommendations (and a taxi, if you intend to déguste).

 Baby cot available on request